mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 for HTTP boot, as most required drivers are already present in firmware.

-After adding `OpenNetworkBoot`, if no HTTP boot entries are seen, the next thing to try is adding only the driver `HttpBootDxe`.
+After adding `OpenNetworkBoot`, if no HTTP boot entries are seen, the next thing to try is adding the driver `HttpBootDxe`.
 If this does not work, try adding all three of `HttpDxe`, `HttpUtilitiesDxe` and `HttpBootDxe`.

 If this still does not work, proceed to the next section.